lkrych/spicewheel/README.md

 }
 ```

-I would love it if you would contribute more styles to the library!
+We would love it if you could contribute more styles to the library!
 Feel free to fork the repo and play around with it.
 Make some styles and experiment with the power of SpiceWheel.
-There is a lot to be done and I will be actively contributing to the library for the foreseeable future.
-I look forward to working with you!
+There is a lot to be done and we will be actively contributing to the library for the foreseeable future.

 ### Bonus features